 All these give you endless ideas of what to do in Ikoyi.
 Ikoyi’s central location also contributes to its uniqueness and attraction, which is among the reasons people live in Ikoyi.

 One can’t fail to acknowledge that some fintech companies in Nigeria have their headquarters in this area.

-Hair and beauty salons, cafés, restaurants, bars, and real estate are also in almost every street in Yaba with many FMCG companies in Nigeria having outlets in the ‘hood.’
+Hair and beauty salons, cafés, restaurants, bars, and real estate are also on almost every street in Yaba with many FMCG companies in Nigeria having outlets in the ‘hood.’

-Professionals are also a prominent feature; some of them occupying the more upscale apartments in the area.
+Professionals are also a prominent feature; some of them occupy the more upscale apartments in the area.